Skip to main content

 FloorCapture - Now in Beta

-Use your iPhone or iPad with LiDAR to scan a property.
+Use your iPhone or iPad with LiDAR to capture the floor plan.

-AI instantly transforms the scan to a floor plan that you can edit in the RoomSketcher app.
+AI instantly transforms the capture into a digital floor plan that you can edit in the RoomSketcher app.

 A smartphone and tablet display a floor plan app in action.
 On the phone, a room is being scanned using augmented reality, with digital outlines tracing the walls, furniture, and other features to capture accurate measurements.
 The tablet shows the app’s project dashboard, labeled “FloorCapture,” where multiple floor plans are organized with thumbnail previews, project names, last updated dates, and a prominent button to create a new project, making it easy to manage and launch floor planning tasks.